Volume 13, Issue 1 (3-2025) jmsthums 2025, 13(1): 33-45 | Back to browse issues page

 6- Department of Clinical Biochemistry, School of Medicine, Torbat Heydariyeh University of Medical Sciences, Torbat Heydariyeh, Iran

-Background & Aim: The skin plays a crucial role in protecting against water loss, bleeding, and fighting microorganisms.
-The use of medicinal plants has gained global attention due to their minimal side effects, cost-effectiveness, and significant therapeutic benefits.
-The World Health Organization has also emphasized the importance of developing industries related to the cultivation of medicinal plants.
-This study aims to evaluate the effects of hydro-alcoholic extracts of Aloe Vera, Castor, and Calendula on the proliferation and growth of L929 cells.
+Background & Aim: The skin is important for protection against water loss, hemorrhage, and microbial invasion.
+Growing interest in medicinal plants in the world is due to their reduced side effects, lower financial cost, outstanding therapeutic benefits, and the focus of the World Health Organization on the development of medicinal plant cultivation industries.
+This study was aimed to compare the effects of hydro-alcoholic extract of Aloe vera, Castor, and Marigold on the proliferation and growth of L929 cells.

 Type of Study: Research | Subject: Special